 Our treatment of forgetful maps relies on the following trick.
 In the usual global chart construction, we use that for a stable map $u: C \to X$ with marked points $p_1,\ldots,p_h$, and $L\to X$ having curvature $-2i\pi\Omega$, the bundle $\omega_C(p_1,\ldots,p_h) \otimes u^*L$ has strictly positive degree on all irreducible components.
 Now note that

-has positive degree on an irreducible component $C'$ of $C$ except in three cases: \begin{enumerate} \item $C'$ is genus zero with one marked point $p_h$ and two nodal points; \item $C'$ is genus zero with marked points $p_h, p_i$ for some $i<h$, and one nodal point; \item $C'$ is genus one with one marked point $p_h$ and no nodes. \end{enumerate} In each of these cases, after forgetting $p_h$ the log canonical bundle of $C'$ has degree zero, $u(C')$ represents the trivial homology class, and $\hat{L}_u$ has degree zero on $C'$.
+has positive degree on an irreducible component $C'$ of $C$ except when the homology class represented by $u(C')$ vanishes, and one of the following properties hold: \begin{enumerate} \item $C'$ has genus zero with one marked point $p_h$ and two nodal points; \item $C'$ has genus zero with marked points $p_h, p_i$ for some $i<h$, and one nodal point; \item $C'$ has genus one with one marked point $p_h$ and no nodes. \end{enumerate} In each of these cases, after forgetting $p_h$ the log canonical bundle of $C'$ has degree zero, so that $\hat{L}_u$ has degree zero on $C'$.
 The map $\phi_F$ associated to a framing $F$ of $H^0(\hat{L}_u^k)$ is regular and automorphism free in both the first two cases, whilst in the third case the curve obtained by forgetting $p_h$ would have genus zero and no marked points, in which case there is no moduli space of stable constant maps since there is no Deligne-Mumford stack $\ccMbar_{1,0}$ (so we don't expect a good theory of forgetful maps anyway).

 With this in mind, we will now construct three different sets of global Kuranishi data.
 Let $g,h,d \in \bN$.
 In light of the previous discussion, we will assume that $(g,h) \neq (1,1)$.